c33howard/signalk-to-batch-format/README.md

 # What are the Downsides?

-Source data is lost in the to/from CSV transformation.
-This is the big one.
-If the goal is to put the data into a timeseries database, that's probably fine, since you likely don't want the source data anyway.

 This doesn't deal too well with values that are objects.
 I've special cased the ones that affect me and there's nothing preventing more special casing.
 But, as far as I can tell, the signalk specification doesn't provide a good way to generically deal with these types, on the import side at least.

+The current setup assumes that all data points are present and emitting for the entire time window that is represented by the CSV file.
+As a result, if you have devices that frequently come and go, then this plugin will not work well.
+This is probably fixable, but would require some major surgery.

 # Bigger Picture